Eligibility for Unemployment Benefits in Alaska

 Note: The state of Alaska has set in place specific unemployment insurance eligibility guidelines to establish what grounds of termination qualify applicants for benefits.
 If it is found that you were wrongfully terminated, you will likely be accepted as a claimant.

-What are the requirements to get unemployment in Alaska?
+What Are the Requirements to Get Unemployment Benefits in Alaska?

-In order to be one of the applicants who qualifies for unemployment in Alaska, you must be unemployed due to no fault of your own.
+In order to be one of the applicants who qualify for unemployment in Alaska, you must be unemployed due to no fault of your own.
 Acceptable reasons for unemployment include the following:

 - You were terminated due to a reduction-in-force (RIF), or your workplace was downsized due to economic reasons.